Close

 3. Sharing information with law enforcement agencies

-We will respond to any requests from relevant law enforcement agencies about accounts or transactions by immediately searching our records to determine whether we maintain or have maintained any account for, or have engaged in any transaction with, each individual, entity, or organization named in the request.
-Upon receiving an information request, the AMLCO will be responsible for responding to any such requests.
+We will respond to any requests from relevant law enforcement agencies about accounts or transactions by immediately searching our records to determine whether we maintain or have maintained any account for or have engaged in any transaction with each individual, entity, or organisation named in the request.
+Upon receiving an information request, the AMLCO will be responsible for responding to such requests.

 4. Checking counterparties against relevant watchlists

-Before conducting business with any new suppliers or customers, we will check to ensure that such counterparties are not listed on applicable government watch lists.
+Before conducting business with any new suppliers or customers, we will check to ensure that such counterparties are not listed on The Consolidated Canadian Autonomous Sanctions List.

-In the event that we determine a prospective counterparty, or someone with or for whom the counterparty is transacting, is on such a list, we will immediately terminate any further dealings with the individual or entity in question.
+If we determine a prospective counterparty or someone with or for whom the counterparty is transacting is on the list, we will immediately terminate any further dealings with the individual or entity in question.

 5. Counterparty identification and verification

-We require all new and existing counterparties to provide copies of government-issued identification.
-This may include personal identity documents for individuals (including copies of passports or national ID card) and business licences or company registration / tax ID numbers for companies.
+We require all new and existing counterparties to verify their identity.
+This may include personal identity documents for individuals (including copies of passports or national ID cards) and business licences or company registration/tax ID numbers for companies.

 6. Other KYC information